ghostzero/twitch-toolkit/README.md

-# Laravel Twitch Toolkit
+# GhostZero's Twitch Toolkit

 The main idea of this laravel package is to make it performant and easy to solve certain API problems with Twitch.
-Furthermore this package offers a toolkit to simplify certain processes:
+Furthermore this package offers a toolkit to simplify certain processes (which have been provided by my [StreamKit](https://streamkit.gg/) platform):

 * Twitch Webhook/Polling Management
 * Twitch Webhooks as Laravel Events